 - Impulsivity and poor judgment

-Bipolar disorder is diagnosed based on specific criteria defined by the American Psychiatric Association.
+Bipolar disorder is diagnosed based on specific criteria defined by the American Psychiatric Association (APA).
 There are several different types of bipolar disorder.

 Bipolar disorder is treated with mood stabilizing drugs.
 They include:

 - Lithium is the main medication used for bipolar disorder and is usually the first drug prescribed.